Get a free, no obligation personal loan quote with rates as low as 9.99%

 KOHO’s Credit Building Program

 This Credit Building Program comes with a monthly subscription fee of $10 (discounted prices available to those who upgrade their KOHO account).
 Users can stay opted in for as many months as they want.
 KOHO recommends at least 3 for best results.
-When a consumer subscribes, KOHO will open a line of credit for them and use their monthly subscription fee as payment toward the line of credit.
-These payments are then reported to the credit bureau, which helps create a positive payment history.
+When a consumer subscribes, KOHO will open a line of credit for them and report their payment to the credit bureau, which helps create a positive payment history.

 The more on-time payments a user makes, the more positively it may affect their credit scores.
 Note that users must first sign up for the free KOHO Account to access the Credit Building Program.